ibrahimchahine/star-tracker/README.md

 In this project we made the algorithm for the nanopi board, we used the PILLOW library to detect stars, more details about the star detection can be found [here](https://github.com/ibrahimchahine/star-tracker/blob/main/NanoPIAlgorithm.py).

 ### How to run the camera?
 Go to the mjpg-streamer folder using cd mjpg-streamer, then type make clean all, and then you can type ./start.sh.
 After the camera is running you can access it in your browser by the you ip and port 8080.
+(Get the ip using ifconfig)

 ### Libraries on the nanopi board?
 If you want to run this project on the nanopi board you need to make sure that you have the libraries.
 Please download these libraries using this: